Skip to content

-How to Free Up iPhone Storage (7 Low-Regret Fixes That Work Fast)
+How to Free Up iPhone Storage Fast (7 Fixes That Work in 15 Minutes)

-For most people, the biggest storage wins come from photos, videos, Messages attachments, and offline downloads.
-Once you know that, cleanup gets much simpler.
+For most people, the biggest storage wins come from large videos, duplicate photos, screenshots, Messages attachments, and offline downloads.
+Clear those first, then decide whether offloading apps is even necessary.

-Quick answer: To free up iPhone storage fast, start with Settings -> General -> iPhone Storage so you can see the largest categories, then clear duplicate photos, screenshots, large videos, Messages attachments, offline downloads, and Recently Deleted.
-This order gives you the biggest space savings with the lowest regret.
+Quick answer: To free up iPhone storage fast without deleting apps first or buying extra storage, open Settings -> General -> iPhone Storage, then clear large videos, duplicate photos, screenshots, Messages attachments, offline downloads, and Recently Deleted in that order.

 If your storage numbers still look wrong after cleanup, use this deeper troubleshooting guide next: iPhone storage full but nothing to delete.